-People in the West Kootenays are awaiting a decision by BC's Mountain Resorts Branch (MRB) about whether they will approve Zincton Mountain Resort, the major allseasons recreation development proposed in a wildlife travel corridor between four major protected areas between New Denver and Kaslo (Highway 31A).
+People in the West Kootenays are awaiting a decision by BC's Mountain Resorts Branch (MRB) about whether they will approve Zincton Mountain Resort, the major all-seasons recreation development proposed in a wildlife travel corridor between four major protected areas between New Denver and Kaslo (Highway 31A).
 The operation proposes to bring up to 1,750 guests per day into the ecosystem at the base of Goat Range Park, where a 50-bed alpine lodge would be built in prime grizzly bear huckleberry feeding habitat.
-A village capable of hosting three times the population of New Denver would have shops, new roads, waste infrastructure, and vacation homes. that our region is built on, being taken from everyone.
+A village capable of hosting three times the population of New Denver would have shops, new roads, waste infrastructure, and vacation homes.